curl/curl/docs/cmdline-opts/upload-file.md

 on the left side of any slash (/) or backslash (\) used in the file name and only appends what is on the right side of the rightmost such character.

-Use the file name "-" (a single dash) to use stdin instead of a given file.
+Use the file name `-` (a single dash) to use stdin instead of a given file.
-Alternately, the file name "." (a single period) may be specified instead of "-" to use stdin in non-blocking mode to allow reading server output while stdin is being uploaded.
+Alternately, the file name `.` (a single period) may be specified instead of `-` to use stdin in non-blocking mode to allow reading server output while stdin is being uploaded.

 If this option is used with a HTTP(S) URL, the PUT method is used.

 You can specify one --upload-file for each URL on the command line.
-Each --upload-file + URL pair specifies what to upload and to where. curl also supports "globbing" of the --upload-file argument, meaning that you can upload multiple files to a single URL by using the same URL globbing style supported in the URL.
+Each --upload-file + URL pair specifies what to upload and to where. curl also supports globbing of the --upload-file argument, meaning that you can upload multiple files to a single URL by using the same URL globbing style supported in the URL.